pri-Mohanty/subnuclear-sherlock/README.md

 ## Limitations and Future Work

 **The key limitation this analysis reveals** is that the toy dataset is *too clean* to test cross-particle attention as an aggregation mechanism.
-In 2-body decay with a fixed parent mass, the physics guarantees that each particle individually carries sufficient information — attention is never forced to do cross-particle work.
+In 2-body decay with a fixed parent mass, the physics guarantees that each particle individually carries sufficient information  -attention is never forced to do cross-particle work.

 **The motivated next step** is scaling to the open-source **JetClass** dataset, where the model processes 128-particle dense jets.
 In that setting, no single particle's 4-vector is sufficient to reconstruct jet-level quantities like jet mass, $p_T$, or substructure variables.
 Cross-particle communication through attention will be *necessary* in a way it is not here.
-This is the experiment that will determine whether attention heads actually form the cross-particle aggregation circuits originally hypothesised — and whether mechanistic interpretability tools transfer meaningfully to particle physics settings.
+This is the experiment that will determine whether attention heads actually form the cross-particle aggregation circuits originally hypothesised  -and whether mechanistic interpretability tools transfer meaningfully to particle physics settings.

-The pipeline established here — linear probing, causal knockout, pre-pooling token analysis — provides the full methodological scaffold for that investigation.
+The pipeline established here  -linear probing, causal knockout, pre-pooling token analysis  -provides the full methodological scaffold for that investigation.